sybrew/The-SEO-Framework-Extension-Manager/extensions/free/focus/trunk/readme.md

 With over 1 billion competing websites, your pages barely stand a chance ranking on the first page of Google.
 So, writing quality content that ranks well in search engines isn't easy.
 This is where Focus comes in.

-This extension helps you to focus your content to a few well targetted search phrases, greatly increasing your chances to rank on the first page.
+This extension helps you to focus your content to a few well targeted search phrases, greatly increasing your chances to rank on the first page.

 ### Your personal guide